openresty/lua-nginx-module/README.markdown

 Returns a floating-point number for the elapsed time in seconds (including milliseconds as the decimal part) from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).

-Use the Nginx core [timer_resolution](http://wiki.nginx.org/CoreModule#timer_resolution) directive to adjust the accuracy or forcibly update the Nginx time cache by calling [ngx.update_time](http://wiki.nginx.org/HttpLuaModule#ngx.update_time) first.
+You can forcibly update the Nginx time cache by calling [ngx.update_time](http://wiki.nginx.org/HttpLuaModule#ngx.update_time) first.

 This API was first introduced in `v0.3.1rc32`.